BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/war_of_the_rohirrim.md

 ## TO CLAIM A THRONE

+**PARTICIPANTS**

+Good: Helm Hammerhand, King of Rohan.

+Evil: Freca, Lord of the West-march.

 **LAYOUT**

 The board represents the courtyard outside of the Golden Hall of Meduseld.
 The board should have an open space in the centre, with a few houses pushed towards the outskirts.